Historic Village

 Santa in the Village

-Every year on the day after Thanksgiving, the magic of the holidays comes to the Arab Historic Village.
-For four consecutive weekends, and in conjunction with Christmas in the Park, Santa at the Village will run every Friday and Saturday night.
+Annually on the day after Thanksgiving, the magic of the holidays comes to the Arab Historic Village.
+In conjunction with Christmas in the Park, Santa at the Village will run every Friday and Saturday night (weather permitting).
 Visitors come from near and far to stroll through Santa’s Village, an over-the-top display of holiday joy.
 You’ll meet Mr. Claus himself, so don’t forget your camera!

 After meeting Saint Nick, head on over to Phillips’ Blacksmith Shop and watch ‘em work on reindeer shoes!
 Then, stop by Mrs. Lola Boyd’s 1890’s Farmhouse for a peek in Santa’s bedroom.
 After that, head on over to the Smalley Grist Mill for a bag of fresh reindeer food to take home to Dasher and Dancer and the other seven reindeer!

 All historic buildings will be open and filled with people making holiday history, so come capture the spirit of Christmas this season at the Arab City Park and the Arab Historic Village.
-Santa’s Village is open from 6:00 p.m. to 9:00 p.m., weather-permitting, starting November 25-26, and continuing December 2-3, December 9-10, and December 16-17.
-Admission for Santa in the Village is $6 per person.
-Children under 2 are free admission.
+Santa’s Village is open from 6p-9p (weather-permitting) beginning Black Friday & continuing each weekend leading up to Christmas.
+Admission for Santa in the Village is $6 per person (ages 3+).

 Historic Buildings